raystack/compass/docs/concepts/overview.md

 # Overview

-Columbus has two major concepts when it comes to data ingestion: Types and Records.
+Columbus has two major concepts when it comes to data ingestion: Types and RecordV1s.
 Types define a ‘type’ of resource.
 For example, if you wanted to push data for bigquery dataset\(s\) to Columbus, you would need to first define the ‘bigquery’ type in columbus.

-Records are arbitrary JSON objects that define a searchable data-point for an type.
+RecordV1s are arbitrary JSON objects that define a searchable data-point for an type.
 These don’t have a fixed schema, but must have certain fields in them. \(more on this later\)

 ## Types